learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/WebSockets/Web-Sockets.md

 - **Compatibility and Support Issues:** Despite the widespread adoption of WebSockets, there are still compatibility concerns, especially with older web browsers.
 As of now, all modern browsers support WebSockets, but if your user base includes individuals using older versions of Internet Explorer or other legacy browsers, you might face compatibility challenges.

 - **Security Considerations:** Keeping a connection open raises the stakes in terms of security.
-WebSockets are susceptible to similar threats that plague other web technologies.
+WebSockets are susceptible to similar threats that plague other web technologies, such as cross-site scripting (XSS) and cross-site request forgery (CSRF).
+Securing these connections with TLS (Transport Layer Security), the same technology that underpins HTTPS, is essential to prevent eavesdropping and ensure that the data integrity is maintained.
+Implementing WSS (WebSocket Secure) ensures that the communication is encrypted, safeguarding against interception and tampering.

 ## Setting Up